ArnovanHilten/GenNet/README.md

 ```
 ### Install the virtual envionment

-**Navigate to the home folder and create a virtual environment**
+**Create a virtual environment**
 ```
-cd ~
-python3 -m venv env_GenNet
+conda create -n env_GenNet python=3.10.12
 ```

 This automatically installs the latest Tensorflow version for which GenNet has been tested.
-If you have an older version of CUDA install the appriopriate tensorflow-gpu by
-`pip install tensorflow-gpu==1.13.1` (change 1.13.1 to your version).

 **Activate the environment**
 ```
-source ~/env_GenNet/bin/activate
+conda activate env_GenNet
 ```

 **Install the packages**